 The leading Leonardo expert, Martin Kemp, believes Salvator Mundi may be a real Leonardo.
 There’s evidence of a pedimento (a painted over “regret”), preparatory drawings match the painting, the colors are startlingly similar to the second Virgin of the Rocks, and there’s a hand print.
 All these facts point to the presence of Leonardo.

 And, in fact, no one seriously doubts that Leonardo was somehow involved.
-But there's as many reasons to reject the attribution as to accept it.
-The painting therefore exists in a blurry zone -- stuck between being a bona fide Leonardo and a vastly less valuable Leonardo workshop piece by students.
+But there’s as many reasons to reject the attribution as to accept it.
+The painting therefore exists in a blurry zone — stuck between being a bona fide Leonardo, a partial Leonardo, or a vastly less valuable Leonardo workshop piece by students.

 2. The Beautiful Princess aka La Bella Principessa, circa 1480-90, private collection (disputed)